 Motorcycles with automatic transmission mechanically position the gears depending on the engine’s revolution, the stiffness of the center spring, and the weight of the plyballs.

-As far as gear is concerned, automatic works the same way as a manual transmission.
+As far as gear is concerned, automatically works the same way as a manual transmission.

 Their main difference is the set of gears they’re using.

-Manual motorcycles are using different sets of gears to produce different gear ratio.
+Manual motorcycles are using different sets of gears to produce different gear ratios.

 All these components are in a constant mesh.
 And the torque flow through this system occurs along a single axis, for both input and output.

-It provides different gear ratios by connecting these gears in different position and order.
+It provides different gear ratios by connecting these gears in different positions and orders.

 This is why automatic transmission is the best option for casual riders who want to liberate themselves from the activity of continually shifting gears.

 When you hear the name ‘automatic motorcycle’ your first impression must be that of a motorbike.

 This is only comprehensible because scooters are the first of the self-shifting vehicles ever to exist.
 And little is known about electric motorcycles that are definitely not scooters.